lightningdevkit/ldk-node/README.md

 # LDK Node
 A ready-to-go Lightning node library built using [LDK](https://lightningdevkit.org/) and [BDK](https://bitcoindevkit.org/).

 LDK Node is a non-custodial Lightning node in library form.
-Its central goal is to provide a small, simple, and straightforward interface that enables users to easily setup and run a Lightning node with an integrated on-chain wallet.
+Its central goal is to provide a small, simple, and straightforward interface that enables users to easily set up and run a Lightning node with an integrated on-chain wallet.
 While minimalism is at its core, LDK Node aims to be sufficiently modular and configurable to be useful for a variety of use cases.

 ## Getting Started

-The main interface of the library is the `Node`, which can be retrieved by setting up and configuring a `Builder` to the user's liking and calling `build()`. `Node` can then be controlled via commands such as `start`,`stop`,`connect_open_channel`, `send_payment`, etc.:
+The primary abstraction of the library is the `Node`, which can be retrieved by setting up and configuring a `Builder` to your liking and calling `build()`. `Node` can then be controlled via commands such as `start`, `stop`, `connect_open_channel`, `send_payment`, etc.:

 ```rust
 use ldk_node::Builder;